“Map of New York,” Thomas

 preservationists, artists, map-makers, and those who simply love

-public, and are an opportunity to meet, share interests and
+and are always an opportunity to meet, share interests and

 socialize with, fellow map-lovers.